Easy As Cookies

 • Substitute extra beans for the ground beef to make it vegetarian.

-Why Does Mine Take Longer To Cook?
+Why Does My Chili Mac Take Longer To Cook?

 How long it takes for you to make this chili mac recipe depends on how long it takes water to boil on your stove.
 I boil my pasta in a 2-quart pot, which is on the small side; still, I often find I've drained my ground beef before my pasta has started to boil.